Invertible objects in Franke's comodule categories: Introduction

 \section{Introduction}

 By the pioneering work of Quillen and Morava, it is known that the stable homotopy category has a `height' stratification, corresponding to the height filtration of formal groups.
-For example, height 0 is essentially rational stable homotopy theory, and in this case this has an entirely algebraic model, due to Quillen and Sullivan \cite{Quillen1969Rational,Sullivan1977Infinitesimal}
+For example, height 0 is essentially rational stable homotopy theory, and in this case this has an entirely algebraic model, as a consequence of work of Serre \cite{Serre1953Groupes}.

 The chromatic convergence theorem of Hopkins and Ravenel \cite{Ravenel1992Nilpotence} shows that for any $p$-local finite spectrum $X$, there is an equivalence $X \simeq \lim L_nX$, where $L_nX$ is the Bousfield localization with respect to a $p$-local Landweber exact homology theory $E$ of height $n$.
 Via certain chromatic squares, the computation of $L_nX$ can be roughly reduced to a computation of $L_{K(n)}X$, the Bousfield localization with respect to Morava $K$-theory $K(n)$.
 Correspondingly, the study of the $E$-local and $K(n)$-local categories, denoted $\Sp_n$ and $\Sp_{K(n)}$ respectively, are of great interest to homotopy theorists, and have been studied in detail in \cite{HoveyStrickl1999Morava}.